sfl0r3nz05/IdentityExchanger/documentation/software_requirements.md

 The Identity Exchange (IE) is an entity that acts as Broker Identity Federation that implement one time blind Proof of Existence (PoE) that establish that a real person is behind an account without reveling sensible user information.
 IE also use Proof of Attributes (PoA) to enable specific verification as part of the claims.
 As shown in the following figure, the entities that form part of the system are:

 - User
-- Identity Provider
+- Identity Provider (IdP)
-- Identity Exchange
+- Identity Exchange (IE)
-- Relying Party
+- Relying Party (RP)

 ![Indentity Exchange](./images/IE.png)

 ## Functional Requirements

-1. **Consent banner integration**:
+1. **Setting up a trust chain**:

+    - The IE must support different RP levels of assurances.
+    - IE negotiate Identity Assurance Level and Authenticator Assurance with RP.
+    - IE negotiate Federation Assurance Level with IdP.

+2. **Integration on the consent banner**:

-   - The lE access entry point is the consent banner that must be previously installed in the RP.
+   - The IE access entry point is the consent banner that must be previously installed in the RP.
-   -

-2. qew

-### Use Cases
+   - The user interface contained into the consent banner will directly display the IdPs supported by IE.

+3. **User Authentication**:

+   - The user will be authenticated from a Proof of Existence (PoE) using FIDO2.

 ### User Stories